New dates coming soon!

 - Managers and facilitators of Digital Incubators or Accelerators

-Training sessions are 10:00 – 13:00 every day for five days.
-All timings are in British Summer Time (BST)/ Coordinated Universal Time + 1 hour (UTC + 1) You can check/convert your timezone using these links:
+Training sessions are 10:00 – 13:00 GMT every day for five days.
+All timings are in GMT.
+Please check your time zone before booking your place.

 We will be using Zoom to deliver the course, with a combination of dedicated training time and break-out groups.
 To attend the course, you will be access to the following:

 - An internet connection – broadband wired or wireless (3G or 4G/LTE)

 - Speakers and a microphone – built-in or USB plug-in or wireless Bluetooth